forfudan/MojoMiji/src/docs/advanced/references.md

 ## Chained references

-In Mojo, the references (aliases) can be chained through the ownership system.
-This means that you can create an alias to a variable that is already an alias of another variable.
-Then the two aliases will both be tied to the original owner of the value, and they will share the same address in the memory.
+In Mojo, the references (aliases) or safe pointers can be chained through the ownership system.
+This means that you can create an reference (or a pointer) to a variable that is already an reference of (or a pointer to) another variable.
+Then the two references (or pointers) will both be tied to the original owner of the value, and they will share the same address in the memory.
 For example, see the following code:

 ```mojo
 def main():